Windows container networking

-Please reference Docker Container Networking for general docker networking commands, options, and syntax.
-With the exception of any cases described in this document all Docker networking commands are supported on Windows with the same syntax as on Linux.
-Please note, however, that the Windows and Linux network stacks are different, and as such you will find that some Linux network commands (e.g. ifconfig) are not supported on Windows.
+Please reference Docker Container Networking for general docker networking commands, options, and syntax.*** With the exception of any cases described in unsupported features and network options, all Docker networking commands are supported on Windows with the same syntax as on Linux.
+However, the Windows and Linux network stacks are different, and as such you will find that some Linux network commands (for example, ifconfig) are not supported on Windows.

 Basic networking architecture

 This topic provides an overview of how Docker creates and manages host networks on Windows.
 Windows containers function similarly to virtual machines in regards to networking.
 Each container has a virtual network adapter (vNIC) which is connected to a Hyper-V virtual switch (vSwitch).
 Windows supports five different networking drivers or modes which can be created through Docker: nat, overlay, transparent, l2bridge, and l2tunnel.
 Depending on your physical network infrastructure and single- vs multi-host networking requirements, you should choose the network driver which best suits your needs.

 The first time the docker engine runs, it will create a default NAT network, 'nat', which uses an internal vSwitch and a Windows component named

 WinNAT.
 If there are any pre-existing external vSwitches on the host which were created through PowerShell or Hyper-V Manager, they will also be available to Docker using the transparent network driver and can be seen when you run the